uncmatteth/BeTheChad/WEBSITE_ISSUES_CHECKLIST.md

 - [x] Updated twitter_bot.md documentation with correct command format
 - [x] Updated battle commands in all documentation to never start with @ (e.g., "I'm going to CRUSH @opponent!
 CHALLENGE TO BATTLE @RollMasterChad")
 - [x] Updated regex patterns in bot_commands.py to match the new battle command format
+- [x] Removed all references to accepting battles since battles are now immediate without requiring acceptance
+- [x] Fixed all "Start New Battle" buttons in battle_history.html to use correct format
+- [x] Fixed all "Start New Battle" buttons in dashboard.html to use correct format
 - [ ] Check any other templates or documentation files for incorrect command formats

 ### 3. Navigation & Server Errors